Kravica attack (1993): Aftermath

 Soon after the attack on Kravica, Serb forces launched a major offensive resulting in United Nations declaring Srebrenica a "safe area" where significant number of Bosnian government forces were hiding under command of Naser Orić.

 The controversy over the nature and number of the casualties came to a head in 2005, the 10th anniversary of the massacre.

 According to Human Rights Watch, the ultra-nationalist Serbian Radical Party "launched an aggressive campaign to prove that Bosniaks had committed crimes against thousands of Serbs in the area" which "was intended to diminish the significance of the July 1995 crime."

 In 2006, Orić appeared before the Trial Chamber of the International Criminal Tribunal for the former Yugoslavia (ICTY) in the Netherlands charged with a number of offences, including (in respect of Kravica) wanton destruction, and causing damage to civilian infrastructure, beyond the realm of military necessity.
 He was acquitted of this and a number of other charges in 2006 and acquitted of all charges by the Appeals Court in 2008.

-Some Serbs, including Republika Srpska president Milorad Dodik, cite the Kravica attack as justification for the Srebrenica massacre.
+Some Serbs, including Republika Srpska former president Milorad Dodik, cite the Kravica attack as justification for the Srebrenica massacre.